For loop: Iterator-based

-Vectorised for-loops
+Vectorized

-Some languages offer a for-loop that acts as if processing all iterations in parallel, such as the for all keyword in FORTRAN 95 which has the interpretation that all right-hand-side expressions are evaluated before any assignments are made, as distinct from the explicit iteration form.
+Some languages offer a for loop that acts as if processing all iterations in parallel, such as the for all keyword in Fortran 95 which has the interpretation that all right-hand-side expressions are evaluated before any assignments are made, as distinct from the explicit iteration form.
 For example, in the for statement in the following pseudocode fragment, when calculating the new value for A(i), except for the first (with i = 2) the reference to A(i - 1) will obtain the new value that had been placed there in the previous step.
 In the for all version, however, each calculation refers only to the original, unaltered A.